Search

 How to Transition from Software Engineer to Product Manager

-Transitioning from software engineer to product manager may seem like a big leap, but it’s a common path that many engineers have successfully taken.
-Here are the steps to help you make the transition:
+Switching from software engineer to product manager may seem like a big jump but many engineers have made the transition successfully.
+Here are the steps to help you do the same:

 3. Take on Product Manager Tasks: Start by taking on small product management tasks in your current role.
-Volunteer to lead a project, handle the planning, or work with different teams to gain experience.
+Volunteer to lead a project, plan, or work with different teams to gain experience

 4. Get Certified: Consider formal training in product management.
 Programs like the Post Graduate Program in Product Management from Institute of Product Leadership (IPL) can help you develop the skills you’ll need.